Skip to content

 A standard strategy for creating conversational agents.

 A common pattern for interacting with LLMs is to have multi-message exchanges where the full conversation history is resent repeatedly.
-LLMs are also often allowed to request tool call.
+LLMs are also often allowed to request tool calls.
 This strategy implements this pattern.
 It is meant to be inlined into a wrapping strategy (since it is not decorated with strategy).

-a parametric opaque space, induced by a strategy or query that takes as an argument the current chat history (possibly empty) along with some statistics, and returns an answer to be processed.
+A parametric opaque space, induced by a strategy or query that takes as an argument the current chat history (possibly empty) along with some statistics, and returns an answer to be processed.
 Oftentimes, this parametric opaque space is induced by a query with a special prefix field for receiving the chat history (see Query).

-an opaque space induced by a query or strategy that is called on all model responses that are not tool calls, and which returns either a final response to be returned, or an error to be transmitted to the model as feedback (as an Error value with an absent or serializable meta field).
+An opaque space induced by a query or strategy that is called on all model responses that are not tool calls, and which returns either a final response to be returned, or an error to be transmitted to the model as feedback (as an Error value with an absent or serializable meta field).

-a mapping from supported tool interfaces to implementations.
+A mapping from supported tool interfaces to implementations.
 Tools themselves can be implemented using arbitrary strategies or queries, allowing the integration of horizontal and vertical LLM pipelines.

 Ambient inner policy type.
 This information is not used at runtime but it can be provided to help type inference when necessary.